Agile Testing Best Practices: A Complete Guide

 Agile testing emerged as a response to the limitations of traditional waterfall development methods, where testing was often an afterthought.
 The incremental nature of agile development, with its focus on delivering small, functional pieces of software frequently, demanded a new approach to testing.
 This led to the evolution of continuous testing, where testing begins early and happens throughout the development lifecycle.
 This shift helps identify and address issues sooner, reducing the cost and effort of fixing them later.
 The evolution of agile testing also emphasizes communication and shared responsibility, fostering a culture of quality within the development team.
 This is precisely the approach we take at MuukTest, ensuring complete test coverage within 90 days.
 Learn more about how we can help your team achieve similar results on our customer page.

-Agile Testing Principles
+Core Principles of Agile Testing

 Agile testing is guided by a set of core principles that emphasize collaboration, flexibility, and continuous improvement.
 These principles help teams deliver high-quality software in a fast-paced, ever-evolving environment.